A3036 Implantable Light-Emitting Diode Manual

 We have high-index fiber in stock of all diameters 270 μm to 450 μm.
 We can make blunt or tapered-tip fibers of any diameter in this range.
 The shortest fiber we can make easily is 4 mm.
 For an additional charge, we can reduce the length to 3 mm.

-Figure: Three A3036IL-A270-6T TF-ILEDs, Two A3036IL-A CE-ILEDs, and One A3036IL-A270-3T TF-ILED.
+Figure: Three A3036IL-A270-6T TF-LEDs, Two A3036IL-A CE-LEDs, and One A3036IL-A270-3T TF-LED.

-The EZ500 data sheet does not provide spectra for their light emission.
-But the Luxeon Z data sheet from Philips Lumileds does provide spectra, which we present below.
-We assume the EZ500 blue and green spectra are similar.
+The EZ500 data sheet does not provide spectra for light emission.
+But the Luxeon Z data sheet from Philips Lumileds provide spectra.
+If we assume the EZ500 blue and green spectra are similar, the half-power spectral width of the EZ500 460-nm blue LED is 20 nm, and of the 525-nm green is 50 nm.

 Optical Power

-[11-MAR-26] The following table compares the optical power output of at 10 mA forward current for various combinations of fibers, domes, and LEDs.
+[30-APR-26] The following table compares the optical power output of at 10 mA forward current for various combinations of fibers, domes, and LEDs.
 For all these devices, optical power is approximately linear with current.
 Notice that the EZ290 fiber-coupled LEDs are not as efficient as the EZ500, even though the surface area of the EZ290 is smaller.
 The central bond wire of the EZ290 interferes with the contact between the fiber and the emitting surface, forcing us to keep the base of the fiber farther from the die, and shadowing a portion of the die as well.

 Version Type LED Light Guide Wavelength